saitai0802/dashtify-2720d/content/pages/index.md

 sections:
   - type: hero_section
     title: Marketing data in one place
-    subtitle: 'Saving your time for '
+    subtitle: Saving your time for bu
     actions:
       - label: Try for free
         url: /pricing